 Rick's Free Auto Repair Advice

-How to take care of your car battery in cold weather—cold weather car battery care
+How to care for you car battery in cold weather

 Cold weather is hard on car batteries.
 Here’s are the rules for cold weather car battery care to keep your car starting every time you turn the key.

-Drive your car at least once a month to keep your car battery charged
+Drive your car on the highway at least once every two weeks to keep your car battery fully charged

 Lead acid style car batteries lose about 1-2% of their charge PER DAY even when the car isn’t being run.
 Plus, car computers draw a small amount of power even when the car isn’t running.
 So if you don’t drive your car for a month, you’ll wind up with a dead battery or at least a severely discharged battery.